 Reservations are granted on a first come first served basis as often as needed and upon confirmation.
 Priority is given to music faculty and music majors.
 Every effort is made to match the first choice, but the Department of Music reserves the right to adjust space to accommodate as many requests as possible.
 We can provide space for activities to the extent that space is available.
 Classrooms are not to serve as public event spaces unless permission is given by the department.

-Rooms available to Department of Music faculty and students:
+These rooms are available to Department of Music faculty, staff, and students only:

 - Spartan Rehearsal Hall